 Do You Already Have a Tub?

 It’s tempting to rip out all tubs and install trendy walk-in showers, but most realtors would advise against this.
 If you’re going to sell your home, pulling the tubs will isolate expectant couples and families with small children.

 It’s important to know that houses with only one full bathroom benefit most from having a combination shower/tub.
 If you have multiple bathtubs in your home, consider:

 - If there’s a tub in your small guest bathroom, replace it with a shower-only unit to give them more space to change and get ready.

-- If there’s a tub in your master suite, consider keeping or updating it for resale purposes.
-If it’s in your forever home, and you never use it, it may be time to replace with a luxury shower or sauna.
+- If there’s a tub in your primary suite, consider keeping or updating it for resale purposes.
+If it’s in your forever home, and you never use it, it may be time to replace it with a luxury shower or sauna.